 HLA-B*5801 Testing & More

-Conditional recommendations that are new compared with the 2012 guidelines include testing for HLA-B*5801 in African Americans and patients of Southeast Asian descent before starting allopurinol, due to the higher prevalence of this gene in these populations, but not testing for HLA-B*5801 in all other gout patients.
+Conditional recommendations that are new compared with the 2012 guidelines include testing for HLA-B*5801 in Black patients and for certain populations of Asian descent (e.g., Han Chinese, Korean, Thai) before starting allopurinol, due to the higher prevalence of this gene in these populations, but not testing for HLA-B*5801 in all other gout patients.

 A new conditional recommendation is for an augmented ULT protocol, including patient education and shared decision making, to be managed by a non-physician healthcare provider to optimize the patient’s treat-to-target strategy.